Robert Mercer says he'll sell Breitbart stake, distances himself from Bannon and Milo

 "I have great respect for Mr. Bannon, and from time to time I do discuss politics with him," Mercer wrote.
 "However, I make my own decisions with respect to whom I support politically.
 Those decisions do not always align with Mr. Bannon's."

-Mercer said he supported Yiannopoulos, who did not respond to a request for comment, "in the hope and expectation" that he would help "promote the type of open debate and freedom of thought that is being throttled on many American college campuses today."
+Mercer said he supported Yiannopoulos "in the hope and expectation" that he would help "promote the type of open debate and freedom of thought that is being throttled on many American college campuses today."

 Then, in an extraordinary rebuke, Mercer said it was his opinion that the "actions of and statements by Mr. Yiannopoulos have caused pain and divisiveness undermining the open and productive discourse that I had hoped to facilitate."